solaranamnesis/randolph-kirkpatrick/nummulosphere/part-1-full-text-english.md

 Several of the recent Pharetron sponges, and some species of Lingula are found in the vicinity of these islands.

 That strange anachronism, the sponge-alga, _Merlia normani_, which is identical in structure with some of the Silurian Monticuliporoids,* is found off Porto Santo Island, and has probably existed there since Palaeozoic times.
 It could hardly have migrated from elsewhere, for Siliceous sponge larvae only exist in the free swimming state for a few hours.
 It seems probable that this remarkable organism will be found off all the volcanic islands in the temperate zones of the Atlantic.

+*) Recently Dr. E. R. Cumings (_Proc.
+Palaeont.
+Soc._ Indiana, 1911) has produced evidence that seems to show that certain of the Monticuliporoids are Polyzoa.
+I have evidence apparently proving that some of these fossils are sponges.
+There may be here a strange instance of homoeomorphy.

 ## 7. On Dolomitic Limestones.